 Laura B Whitmore is a lifelong songwriter and music industry veteran.
-Whether she’s operating her music marketing and PR business, blogging for Guitar World, organizing a mass group-guitar-jam attended by hundreds at Union Square, or working with the WiMN, an organization she founded which advocates for women in the music industry – there’s always been one constant in Whitmore’s life; songwriting.
+Whether she’s operating her music marketing and PR business, writing for Parade, producing a massive awards show for women in music, or working with the WiMN, an organization she founded which advocates for women in the music industry – there’s always been one constant in Whitmore’s life; songwriting.

 Growing up in Massachusetts, Whitmore wrote her first song with her sister at age 7.
 “It was the theme of our fake weather show.
 We called it ‘Lollipops Hang From the Trees,’” Whitmore remembers.
 At age 13, after being exposed to Carly Simon and Carole King, Whitmore was inspired to pick up the guitar.
 “I was always making up songs and singing,” she laughs.

 Taking on a career in the music business, Whitmore has worked in almost every facet of the industry.
-Now living in the Boston Area with her husband and two children, Whitmore frequents local open mics and hosts house concerts on a regular basis.
+Now living in the Boston Area, Whitmore frequently travels to major music hubs including New York City, Nashville and Los Angeles.

 When she wears her business hat, Whitmore is the owner of Mad Sun Marketing, a boutique marketing and PR agency that focuses on the music and audio.
 She is the producer of the She Rocks Awards and the WiMN She Rocks Showcase series, and the founder of the Women’s International Music Network.
 She often hosts panels, workshops and events focusing on advocacy for women in music, marketing, PR, social media and so much more.